Oliver Ekman-Larsson: Phoenix / Arizona Coyotes (2010–2021)

-Vancouver Canucks (2021–present)
+Vancouver Canucks (2021–2023)

 On 23 July 2021, Ekman-Larsson waived his no-movement clause and was traded, along with Conor Garland, to the Vancouver Canucks in exchange for Jay Beagle, Loui Eriksson, Antoine Roussel, a 2021 first-round pick (Dylan Guenther), a 2022 second-round pick and a 2023 seventh-round pick.
-Arizona retained twelve percent of Ekman-Larsson's salary as part of the transaction.
-He scored his first goal as a Canuck on October 13, 2021 in a 3-2 shootout loss to the Edmonton Oilers.
-On April 7, 2022, Ekman-Larsson played his first game back at the Arizona Coyotes and got an assist in a 5-1 win.
+Arizona retained 12 percent of Ekman-Larsson's salary as part of the transaction.
+He scored his first goal as a Canuck on 13 October, in a 3–2 shootout loss to the Edmonton Oilers.
+On 7 April 2022, Ekman-Larsson played his first game against the Arizona Coyotes as a Canuck and got an assist in a 5–1 win on a goal by Alex Chiasson.

+On 16 June 2023, the Canucks bought out the final four years of his contract, making him an unrestricted free agent.

+Florida Panthers (2023–2024)

+On 1 July 2023, Ekman-Larsson signed a one-year, $2.25 million contract with the Florida Panthers.
+Injuries to Brandon Montour and Aaron Ekblad led to increased ice time, which along with chemistry with Gustav Forsling promoted Ekman-Larsson to the Panthers' top power play unit.
+He won the Stanley Cup with the Panthers on 24 June 2024 when the Panthers defeated the Edmonton Oilers in game seven of the 2024 Stanley Cup Final.

+Toronto Maple Leafs (2024–present)

+On 1 July 2024, Ekman-Larsson signed a four-year, $14 million contract with the Toronto Maple Leafs.
+On 13 November, he played his 1,000th NHL game.

 International play

-Ekman-Larsson represented Sweden at the 2010 World Junior Championships, where he was the highest-scoring defenceman on the team, scoring five points in six games.
+Ekman-Larsson represented Sweden junior team at the 2010 World Junior Championships, where he was the highest-scoring defenceman on the team, scoring five points in six games.

-At the 2010 World Championships, Ekman-Larsson played in nine games for the bronze medalists and was deemed to be Sweden's best player in the game against Norway.
+At the 2010 World Championship, Ekman-Larsson played in nine games for the bronze medalists and was deemed to be Sweden senior team's best player in the game against Norway senior team.

-In 2019, at the 2019 World Championships, Ekman-Larsson was named captain of Sweden's international team.
+In 2019, at the 2019 World Championship, Ekman-Larsson was named captain of Sweden's team.